hninmabalo/space-project-1-GA-SEI-/README.md

 ## Credit

-Space background image is downloaded from [imgur](https://imgur.com/YWuotPe.jpg)
+Space background image is downloaded from [Imgur: The magic of the internet ](https://imgur.com/YWuotPe.jpg)